kenStinks/CSARCH2_UnicodeTranslator/README.md

  Hit the `translate` button to confirm and the output will apear with the correct translation.

- A `Save as .txt` button is also included to allow for saving the current input-output.
+ A `Save as .txt` button is also included to allow for saving the current input-output and steps.

  ![](/public/images/buttons.png)